PrafullaKumarSahu/googlecodejam-cli/README.md

 codejam --submit --problem A --inputtype small --output path/to/output --sourcefile path/to/sourcefile
 ```

+## Issues

+Please do not hesitate to report any bug [here](https://github.com/Faylixe/googlecodejam-cli/issues).
+For each issue please deliver the output of the command you ran using the *--verbose* option.

 ## Jammy

 Want more than a command line application ?
 Take a look at the [Jammy](http://faylixe.fr/jammy) project, which provides a dedicated development perspective